 Continuous pressure to succeed does nothing to help us relax.
 Against us is a need to perform at our best, and to keep up with the ever increasing standards.
 What is this doing to us?
 It’s putting us under stress, making us anxious and leaving us with a low mood.

 Stress is not an illness in itself.
 It tends to manifest itself by way of unpleasant symptoms, both physical and mental.
 These include the feeling of nervousness, a racing heartbeat and sharpening senses, as well as a feeling of being overwhelmed, irritable or restless.
-It occurs when we are put under too much pressure and we struggle to react rationally or to relax.
+It occurs when we are put under too much pressure and we struggle to relax and react rationally.

 Low mood is an emotion many people have experienced.
 It can come about for no apparent reason – we just wake up in the morning and feel a bit down or sad.
 Other times, there are identifiable reasons for you feeling the way you do.
 This is just part of the normal fluctuations of emotions which we experience.